VCTLabs/bruce/README.txt

 - scrolling of content larger than a screenful
 - sensible resource location (images, video, sound from the same directory as the presentation file)
-- some extensions to ReStructuredText:
+- some extensions to reStructuredText:

   * embedded Python interative interpreter sessions
   * code blocks with syntax highlighting (requires optional Pygments install)